MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 > [!div class="mx-imgBorder"]
 > ![Playback timeline with segmentation](media/ci-summary-playback.png "Playback timeline with segmentation")

 Using the call playback feature, you can play and listen to the recorded call audio.
-Also, you can drag the progress bar or click at a specific point on timeline from where you want to listen.
+Also, you can drag the progress bar or select at a specific point on timeline from where you want to listen.
 The call transcript will automatically scroll to that moment in the call.
 You can also pause the call, rewind, forward, and adjust volume as required.
 The playback timeline displays the sentiments highlighted (such as positive, neutral, and negative).

 When you go to **Highlights** tab and select a keyword or any other highlights, diamond icons appear on the playback timeline specifying that the selected highlight is mentioned at that time.
 Also, hover over on a keyword displays a Gray diamond icon.